fukatani/RefineDet_chainer/README.md

 *: I set batchsize to 22 because of memory limitation.
 The original paper used 32.

-*:Some training condition is different from paper.
+*: Some training condition is different from paper.

 *: ESSD original paper did 3 stages training (Only SSD, Only extensional module and whole network), but I did whole training only.